 - Applicants must submit copies of continuing education hour certificates or verifications.
 Copies are acceptable.
 If originals are sent, they are not returned.

-- The American Academy of Grief Counseling has approved the following types of programs/offerings for recertification by continuing education hours:
+- American Institute of Health Care Professionals have approved the following types of programs/offerings for recertification by continuing education hours:

 - Continuing Education Courses

 - College Courses, on campus, online, distance education